 Toledo can also test homes for moisture and radon.
 Testing for moisture assists in decreasing the potential for mold in a home as mold can release spores and particles that can negatively impact health and your budget.
 Removing mold can be costly, a best practice is to change conditions before mold occurs.
 Radon, which is a naturally occurring gas, does break down over time creating decay products.
 Radon decay is the second leading cause of lung cancer following tobacco smoke.
 Testing your home for radon can save your life.
 The PEP department has recently partnered with PBPN Housing and has tested 13 homes so far, with one requiring a radon mitigation system.

 In addition, Toledo’s position allows her to share and learn about air issues at the tribal, regional and national level.
 Access to boards and officials ensure Prairie Band Potawatomi Nation issues are heard at every level.

-In December 2018, the Nation and the Natural Resources Conservation Service signed off on an Agricultural Conservation Easement Program for a Wetland Reserve on the reservation near I and 134 roads, with the PEP overseeing the project.
+In December 2018, the Nation and the Natural Resources Conservation Service signed off on an Agricultural Conservation Easement Program for a Wetland Reserve on the common land near I and 134 roads, with the PEP overseeing the project.
 However, with all the rain received this year the project has been at a standstill as the area was too saturated for the first stages of the project to take place.
 PEP staff is hopeful for progress on the project in late summer/early fall 2019.